Engine Failures (Misfires)

 - Significant signal variation due to dynamometer testing procedure

-- LinePulse Discover successfully identified the indicators of engine misfires in real time
+- LP Discover successfully identified the indicators of engine misfires in real time

-- LinePulse Diagnose extracted 91% of engine misfires from historical data after less than a week
+- LP Diagnose extracted 91% of engine misfires from historical data after less than a week

 A Tier 1 automotive supplier specializing in engine testing requested Acerta’s assistance in enhancing its engine dynamometer testing procedures with machine learning.
 The client’s goals were to identify previously unseen failure modes and accelerate root cause analysis of engine failures.
 Acerta proposed using machine learning to detect engine failures, such as misfires, without the need of conventional diagnostic triggers.